AaronRoth/Robolette/README.md

 # Robolette

-A modified roulette game: Punish your opponent with a drink every time you win a bet.
+A modified roulette game: Punish your opponent with a drink every time you win a bet

 ## Web Client Homepage